-- 2 tbsp jowar/sorghum flour
+- 2 tablespoon jowar/sorghum flour

-- 2 tbsp water
+- 2 tablespoon water

-Immediately add the chopped onions so the cumin seeds do not brown too much and stir.
+- Immediately add the chopped onions so the cumin seeds do not brown too much and stir.

-Add de-skinned chicken and water.
+- Add de-skinned chicken and water.
+Mix it well.

-Stir and close the lid.
+- Close the lid.
 Set the IP to manual, 12 minutes, high pressure, and allow it to naturally release pressure.

-Set the pot to saute mode.
+- Set the pot to saute mode.

-Add chopped green garlic and a handful of cilantro.
+- Add a handful of chopped cilantro.

-Remove the IP insert and gently swivel the insert to stir the content (instead of using a spatula).
+- Remove the IP insert and gently swivel the insert to stir the content (instead of using a spatula).

-Serve with rice, roti, naan, bread, or as is.
+- Serve with rice, roti, naan, bread, or as is.
 ENJOY <3

 Instant Pot Chicken Curry Recipe with Chicken Legs